50% matched deposit up to USD $5,000

 The name Matthew Tripp is synonymous with betting.
 Every thing the man touches turns to gold.
 He is credited with changing the betting landscape, securing the first non-government licence after purchasing a little Darwin-based company called Sportsbet.

 Yep, that’s right, Tripp, way back in 1993, convinced the Northern Territory government to issue Sportsbet with a license and the rest is history.
-Three years later, at the advent of the internet, a little company called CentreBet.com.au was launched.
-In 1996, it became the first licensed bookmaker to offer online betting.
+Three years later, at the advent of the internet, CentreBet.com.au was launched.
+In 1996, it became the first licensed bookmaker to offer online betting in Australia.

 The IGA 2001 provided a stringent set of guidelines restricting what services online bookmakers could offer and how they were allowed to operate on Australian shores.
 It was established in 2001, when things like smartphones were just a seed in the heads of people like Steve Jobs.

 Times have changed significantly, with the advent of iPhones and tablets and other mobile devices making it easier than ever to access online bookmakers.
 The government is in fits over the prevalence of online gambling, tackling it head on with a review of the act and plans to make several amendments to close loopholes and tighten restrictions on the growing number of online bookmakers.

 Providing an online betting book in Australia isn’t as simple as just throwing it up and collecting bets.
 There is a minefield of state and Federal laws potential operators need to follow in order to provide a strong service which does not contravene any of the regulations.

 The aforementioned Interactive Gambling Act (2001) provides regulation of betting companies in Australia at a federal level.
 It allows licensed online bookmakers to offer markets on a variety of sports, racing and other events, but prohibits them from offering betting on live events.